Skirts Ahoy!: Cast

-Bobba and Kathy Tongay, better known as the Aquatots, made an uncredited cameo appearance in the movie.
+Bobba and Kathy Tongay, better known as the Aquatots, made a cameo appearance in the movie.
 Kathy was murdered by their father in 1953; Bobba became a lifeguard in Miami in adulthood.

 Debbie Reynolds and Bobby Van made a minor appearance in the film, performing a rendition of "Oh By Jingo!".

 Production

 In March 1951 MGM announced that Isobel Lennart was writing Skirts Ahoy! for Esther Williams, Vic Damone and Vera-Ellen with Joe Pasternak producing.
 Williams would make the movie following Texas Carnival.

 By July the film was going to star Williams, Sally Forest (replacing Vera Ellen) and Vivian Blaine.
 Blaine was going to take a leave of absence from the Broadway production of Guys and Dolls.
 Sidney Lanfield signed to direct.
 Then Forest was out of the film.
 Keefe Brasselle replaced Vic Damone.